 -Andrew Morgan, Director of The True Cost

-For more information on the benefits of organic versus traditional cotton, study 34 has an article: https://www.study34.co.uk/blogs/discover-responsible-fashion-blog/what-is-organic-cotton
+For more information on the environmental benefits of organic versus traditional cotton, study 34 has an article: https://www.study34.co.uk/blogs/discover-responsible-fashion-blog/what-is-organic-cotton

 For more information on women leading the revolution with new technologies and sustainable innovation in fashion, check out Miroslava Duma at Fashion Tech Lab: https://www.businessoffashion.com/articles/bof-exclusive/miroslava-duma-fashion-tech-lab-with-50-million-to-invest

 It would be a big step if people stopped thinking of themselves as consumers and instead thought of themselves as citizens, activists and change makers.

 -Tansy Hoskins, author of Stitched Up – The Anti-Capitalist Book of Fashion